krzysztofwujs/krzysztofwujs.github.io/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: "About Me"
 ---
-Hello there, I'm Krzysztof Wujs!
+Hey, I'm Krzysztof Wujs 👋

 I am a Technical PM and full-stack developer based in Poznań, Poland.
 I began my technical journey in 2012 at Poznań University of Technology, where I studied computer science.
 In 2014, I started an internship as a Software Developer, which gradually evolved into a Product Owner role.
 This transition shaped my career path, blending software development with product ownership, and ignited a passion for product development that continues to drive me today.